Our board oversees our performance and strategic direction.

 Rose Mary Stalker - Chair

 Rose Mary was appointed Chair of Invest Northern Ireland on the first of August 2019.
 Rose Mary is an experienced business leader, who has successfully held senior global positions at Executive Team and Board level, in organisations including Ford, Boeing and Rolls-Royce.
 She has been responsible for the successful delivery of multiple transformational projects in a range of disciplines; product development, programme management, manufacturing, logistics, service delivery, staffing and quality, across numerous industry sectors; aerospace, automotive, construction and energy.
 Since returning home, Rose Mary has successfully applied this experience to help a number of local SMEs and micro-businesses.

 A graduate of Queen’s University Belfast, Fellow of the Institute of Mechanical Engineers and the recipient of numerous awards, including the European Woman of Achievement in Business and European Automotive Woman of the Year.

-She has until recently served as Chair of The Prince’s Trust in Northern Ireland, Chair of The Manufacturing Task Force for Mid & East Antrim Borough Council and previously chaired The Colin Neighbourhood Partnership in West Belfast, Metal Forming Innovation Limited, Catagen Limited and been a Non-Executive Director of Catalyst (previously NI Science Park).
+Rose Mary has served as Chair of The Prince’s Trust in Northern Ireland, Chair of The Manufacturing Task Force for Mid & East Antrim Borough Council and previously chaired The Colin Neighbourhood Partnership in West Belfast, Metal Forming Innovation Limited, Catagen Limited and been a Non-Executive Director of Catalyst (previously NI Science Park).

 Padraig Canavan OBE